Danish Zehen: Death

 Zehen died on 20 December 2018.
 While returning from a wedding, he met with a car accident on Sion-Panvel Highway around 12:30 AM in Vashi, Mumbai where he lost control of his vehicle and rammed into an electric pole after hitting a stone lying on the highway.
 He was immediately taken to the MGM Hospital where he was declared dead.

-Police stated that "The speed of vehicle was over 70 kmph at the time of the mishap.
+Police stated that "The speed of vehicle was over 70+ kmph at the time of the mishap.
 Danish was not drunk at the time of the incident." and registered a case against Zehen under section 304A (causing death by negligence), 279 (rash driving) and 337 (causing hurt by act endangering life or personal safety of others) of the Indian Penal Code.

 Thousands of individuals attended Zehen's funeral to pay their respects.
+He buried at Kasaiwada Kabristan, Kurla.
 Additionally, there was a notable increase in the number of followers on his social media accounts.